 About the Brain Bee

-The St. Louis Area Brain Bee (SLABB) is an annual competition for high school students that tests knowledge in neuroscience.
-Questions come from Brain Facts, a book produced by the Society for Neuroscience.
-The winner will complete in the 2022 virtual US National Brain Bee competition
+The St. Louis Area Brain Bee (SLABB) is an annual event for high school students that are interested in the brain and neuroscience.
+Demonstrations, panels, and material come from Brain Facts, a book produced by the Society for Neuroscience.
+We pay for our winner to compete in the US National Brain Bee competition.

 When and Where